dobkeratops/compiler/README.md

   * GPU&shader programming is important enough to hardcode language features.
   * recover rusts' lost "do" notation for pleasant internal iterators,

- * other ideas..
+#### other ideas
  * ways of carrying more information down an object graph..
    * maybe hidden parameters on '.' overloads inlined away usually
      * eg foo.bar could return  (&Bar,this) which autocoerces to &Bar
    * maybe nested 'this' for nested classes (eg scene->lights,scene->meshes...)
  * 'intersection types' for cutting structures up without having to butcher source
    * maybe just autoderef on tuple member acessors so tuples do that job..
  * immutable data hint ? (eg for coalesced-allocations,local ptrs)
  * 'vtable-from-address' for pooled objects?..
    * generalize 'get-vtable','get-data' to do classes,trait-obj & more in 1 system?
+ * Haskell lazy eval is intruiging.
+   * Would there be any merit in being able to instantiate pure functions for lazy eval. x=lazy_call(..... ).
+   * detect fn's that are eligable.
+   * could any of that work without a GC?